^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-1. Stroke in the acute phase (and other diseases)
+1. Acute stroke (and other diseases)

-2. Epileptogenic damage (causing epileptic seizure)
+2. Epileptogenic lesions (causing epileptic seizures)

-2. Bridge (Pontine) Damage
+2. Bridge (pontine) damage

 2. Paraneoplastic syndrome

-B. Vertical Paralysis
+B. Vertical gaze paralysis

-I. Paralysis of the eye upward
+I. Paralysis of upward gaze

 2. Hydrocephalus